|

 higher education for a degree programme), except for some higher education

 programmes which require a longer period of study to complete a degree.
+Pre-school education is optional; some

 private organizations and some public schools offer nursery and